data-integrations/salesforce/docs/Salesforce-batchsink.md

 **Reference Name:** Name used to uniquely identify this sink for lineage, annotating metadata, etc.

+**Grant Type:** Grant type to use for OAuth authentication.
+Supported values are 'password' and 'client_credentials'.
+When set to 'client_credentials', only Consumer Key, Consumer Secret, and Login URL are required.
+Username, Password, and Security Token are not needed.
+Defaults to 'password' if not specified.

 **Username:** Salesforce username.
+Required for 'password' grant type.

 **Password:** Salesforce password.
+Required for 'password' grant type.

 **Security Token:** Salesforce security token.
 If the password does not contain the security token, the plugin will append the token before authenticating with Salesforce.
+Only applicable for 'password' grant type.

 **Consumer Key:** Application Consumer Key.
 This is also known as the OAuth client ID.
 A Salesforce connected application must be created in order to get a consumer key.